eugenetan01/ollama-rag/README.md

+This Github shows you how to integrate Ollama with Atlas vector Search using Langchain to build a RAG App

+The githib is linked to this article [here](https://medium.com/@eugenetan_91090/what-is-ollama-dfdaa40cfbca) - check it out for more context.

+*Getting started*

 __1.Encode vectors to your MongoDB cluster by running__
 ``` python3 encoder.py```
 - make sure config.py is declared with the fields (db_name, mongo_uri, coll_name)